Haunted Kansas title

 Return to Prohibition in Underground Ellinwood’s speakeasy.

-Three spirits haunt the Historic Wolf Hotel.
-First, “Sundown laws” required Black people to leave the jurisdictions before sundown.
-Ellinwood was a sundowner jurisdiction, and police shot a Black man for his failure to observe curfew.
+Three spirits haunt the Historic Wolf Hotel and its underground tunnels.
+First, “sundown laws” required Black people to leave the jurisdictions before sundown.
+Ellinwood was a sundowner jurisdiction, and police shot a Black man for failing to observe curfew.
 Legend says that this man is angry and harasses guests.
 However, no record of this death exists.

 Bank of Ellinwood sign